naverwhale/whaleos-chromite/README.md

 processes after running.
 There is no guaranteed order in which tests are run or that tests are even run in the same process.

-### Pre-CQ

-Once you mark your CL as Commit-Queue +1 on the [Chromium Gerrit](https://chromium-review.googlesource.com), the PreCQ will pick up your change and fire few preset config runs as a precursor to CQ.

 ### Commit Queue

-This is the final step in getting your change pushed.
-CQ is the most comprehensive of all tests.
+Once you mark your CL as Commit-Queue +1 (dry run) or +2 (full run) on the [Chromium Gerrit](https://chromium-review.googlesource.com), the CQ will pick up your change and run a comprehensive set of tests.
 Once a CL is verified by CQ, it is merged into the codebase.
+A dry run runs the same tests as a full run, but doesn't submit the CL when complete.

 ## How does ChromeOS build work?